Jagman13/info7255-BigDataIndexing/README.md

 Run as Spring Boot Application in any IDE.

 ## Querying Elasticsearch
-1. Once you have your applications running, run the PUT query in Testing-ElasticSearchQueries.
-This will create an index in elasticsearch
+1. Run both the application i.e FinalProject and Consumer Message Queue(CMQ).
+CMQ application will create the indexes.
 2. Run POST query from Postman
 3. Run custom search queries as per your use case(Few are present in DemoQueries)

+(Optional) For testing purpose - Inorder to test the indexes separately, Run the PUT query in Testing-ElasticSearchQueries on Kibana.
+This will create an index in elasticsearch